-In consultation with the Department of the Environment, Heritage and Local Government and as appropriate the Environment Heritage Service, Northern Ireland, a determination should be made on the requirement for an Appropriate Assessment of the RBMP/POMs in accordance with Article 6(3) of the Habitats Directive.
+In consultation with the Department of the Environment, Heritage and Local Government, a determination should be made on the requirement for an Appropriate Assessment of the RBMP/POMs in accordance with Article 6(3) of the Habitats Directive.

 Where an Appropriate Assessment is assessed to be required, it is recommended that this should be undertaken in conjunction with the relevant stage of the SEA process.
 Subject to consultation with the relevant statutory authorities consideration should e given to the outputs from the Appropriate Assessment being presented separate to the SEA Environmental Report.
 The significant findings and recommendations of the Appropriate Assessment should be incorporated within the Environmental Report as appropriate e.g. alternative assessment, mitigation, monitoring.